2024 Q1 – Was that it for the Spring Season?

 Moving forward, the buyer broker compensation field will be removed and we cannot specifically mention a buyer broker compensation on MLS, however the seller can still offer a buyer broker compensation to get more buyers in to see their property.
 So how will this be communicated?
 There will be a “Concessions” field where you can list a percentage or amount that you are willing to offer a buyer for “whatever closing costs they incur” which can include paying their buyer agent.
 I think most agents will use this field to show their seller’s intent.
 But it’s highly likely that buyer agents will have to call each seller agent first, and get something in writing perhaps, before showing.

 Do you know what else is going to grow in the next year?
 Lawsuits!
-The only real winner IMO from this lawsuit and settlement is the real estate attorneys who will be fielding all the lawsuits that will happen until, and if, we eventually find a new norm.
+The only real winner IMO from this lawsuit and settlement is the real estate attorneys who will be fielding all the lawsuits that will happen until, and if, we eventually find some new norms.

 Rule 2: Buyer Agents must have a signed Buyer Broker agreement before ANY showings